 A big part of being able to have fun and get along with people is learning to lighten up and appreciate the goofy side of socializing

-There's a certain type of socially awkward person that's a tiny bit too uptight and serious.
+There's a certain type of socially awkward person that's a bit too uptight and serious.
 They're not good at just goofing around, making dumb jokes, and enjoying stupid antics.
 They believe every conversation has to be really intellectual and mature.
-I think a balance is good, and these types can be more successful, and just have a better time, if they can learn to get in touch with their more playful side.
+I think a balance is good, and these tightly wound types can be more successful, and just have a better time, if they can learn to get in touch with their more playful side.

 This is admittedly general, but aside from learning specific conversational and friend making skills, you also need to reduce your bad habits and add positive traits to yourself